 Algerian Kaak is very popular from East to West of Algeria and in North Africa in general.
-Each city has its own recipe and flavor, and this one is the one from Algiers.
+Each city has its own recipe and flavor and this one is from my family.

 Serves 12 crowns

 - 500g of plain flour/all purpose flour